fbpx

 5 Tech Resouces to Help Kids Navigate Puberty

-Some people regard the digital world as threatening their kids’ health and safety.
+Some people believe today’s tech is threatening their kids’ mental health and safety.
 However, we at Safes believe the contrary.
-Some apps and websites can teach kids about sex and, as a result, help them navigate puberty safely and soundly.
-Using the Safes parental control app, you can block inappropriate apps and websites on your child’s devices and instead inspire them to use tech resources to have positive effects in their lives.
+Some apps and websites can teach kids about sexual health and, as a result, help them navigate puberty safely and soundly.
+Using the Safes parental control app, you can block inappropriate apps and websites on your child’s devices.
+You’ll be able to instead inspire them to use tech resources to have positive effects in their lives.

-Without further ado, here are 5 tech sources to help kids navigate puberty handpicked for you and your child:
+Without further ado, here are 5 tech sources to help kids navigate puberty include:

 Amaze & Amaze Jr.

-Amaze creates educational cartoons about sex and therefore is possibly the best source for tweens and teens to learn about puberty.
-The videos on Amaze are about three minutes long, usually starting with a conversation between cartoon characters about a sexual topic.
+Amaze creates educational cartoons about sex.
+It’s therefore possibly the best source for tweens and teens to learn about puberty.
+The videos on Amaze are about three minutes long.
+They usually start with a conversation between cartoon characters about a sexual topic.

 Your child can watch Amaze’s videos on their website.
 However, they’re also available on Amaze’s YouTube channel.
 Here is one of their videos about menstruation stigma:

 While Amaze targets kids aged 8 to 13, Amaze Jr. targets kids aged 4 to 9.
 Amaze Jr. introduces sexual topics relevant to younger kids gently.
-Like Amaze, Amaze Jr.’s videos are about 3 minutes long, introduce sexual issues through discussions between cartoon characters, and are available both on the Amaze Jr. website and YouTube.
-All of these videos are safe for children; however, you may want to watch them first and select the ones you find appropriate for your kid.
+Like Amaze, Amaze Jr.’s videos are about 3 minutes long.
+They introduce sexual issues through discussions between cartoon characters and are available both on the Amaze Jr. website and YouTube.
+All of these videos are safe for children.
+However, you may want to watch them first and select the ones you find appropriate for your kid.

 Here’s a video from Amaze Jr. about pregnancy: